NelsonLlanes/Final-Project-Expense-Tracker-with-Scrum-/Scrum/Sprint 1/plan.md

 ## Risks / Assumptions
 - Risk: Inconsistent LocalStorage schema → **Mitigation:** define a single `expenses` array shape up front.
 - Risk: Time underestimated for UI polish → **Mitigation:** keep styles minimal this sprint.

+## Daily Scrum

+Day 1:
+Matheus:
+What I did yesterday: -
+What I will do today: Start HTML and CSS for the Expense Tracker Do I had any blockers: No